help celebrate the centenary of British ice hockey, Stewart Roberts,

 open in England and Scotland, and by 1931-32 there were enough for an

-finished in the following order: Oxford University, Grosvenor House
+the following order: Oxford University, Grosvenor House (Westminster)

-The whole complexion of the game changed when a series of large ice
+The whole complexion of the game changed in the mid-1930s when a series

-arenas opened in London at Wembley, Earls Court and Harringay (north
+of large ice arenas opened in London at Wembley, Earls Court and

-London).
-With the addition of smaller buildings in Brighton,
+Harringay (north London).
+With the addition of smaller buildings in

-Richmond and Streatham a virtually professional league, the English
+Brighton, Richmond and Streatham a virtually professional league was

 America and they brought over some top class players from Canada,